 10. Genius Estrogen Balance DIM

 Genius DIM includes grape seed extract and BioPerine for increased bioavailability.
-Additionally, there is the addition of a cortisol manager and thyroid support to aid in thyroid hormone deficiencies, as well as stress management.
+Additionally, there is the addition of a cortisol manager and thyroid support to aid in thyroid hormone deficiencies and stress management.

 How We Ranked

 When reviewing the multiple DIM supplements available, we first looked for the proper dosages; not too high and not too low.
 The top ranked supplements above, including Zhou Nutrition and We Love Vitamins, all contain between 100mg to 300g.
 We chose this range because it falls inside the clinically effective dosages, while not proving too much as too allow for a possible overdose.

 For example, out top pick, Nutricost DIM, included 5mg of Bioperine to increase the absorption, bioavailability and overall effectiveness of DIM.
 However since DIM can cause side effects at high doses, we axed products that contained both absorption increasing agents, combined with high levels of DIM.